miraclx/cargo-workspaces-fork/README.md

         --individual-tag-msg <msg>          Customize tag msg for individual tags, defaults to individual tag name (can contain `%n` and `%v`)
         --individual-tag-prefix <prefix>    Customize prefix for individual tags (should contain `%n`) [default: %n@] -m, --message <MESSAGE>                 Use a custom commit message when creating the version commit [default: Release %v]
-        --no-git                            Do not perform any git operations --no-git-commit                     Do not commit version changes, omitting this will tag the current commit --no-git-push                       Do not push generated commit and tags to git remote --no-git-tag                        Do not tag generated commit
-        --no-global-tag                     Do not create a global tag for a workspace --no-individual-tags                Do not tag individual versions for crates --tag-msg <msg>                     Customize tag msg, defaults to tag name (can contain `%v`) --tag-prefix <prefix>               Customize tag prefix (can be empty) [default: v] --tag-private                       Also tag individual versions of private packages
+        --no-git                            Do not perform any git operations (implies --no-git-commit and --no-git-tag) --no-git-commit                     Do not commit version changes, omitting this will tag the current commit --no-git-push                       Do not push generated commit and tags to git remote --no-git-tag                        Do not tag generated commit (implies --no-individual-tags and --no-global-tag) --no-global-tag                     Do not create a global tag for a workspace --no-individual-tags                Do not tag individual versions for crates --tag-msg <msg>                     Customize tag msg, defaults to tag name (can contain `%v`) --tag-prefix <prefix>               Customize tag prefix for global tags (can be empty) [default: v] --tag-private                       Also tag individual versions of private packages
 ```